learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/test-driven-development/README.md

 FROM TERMINAL
 + How to run tests from the terminal?
 + `cd` to the main directory of the lab and just type `rspec`.
-+ Doesn’t work?
-You don’t have RSpec installed!
++ Doesn't work?
+You don't have RSpec installed!
-	+ A gem = code that someone else wrote (so you don’t have to) that gets integrated with your code.
+	+ A gem = code that someone else wrote (so you don't have to) that gets integrated with your code.
-	+ Use a library so you don’t have to reinvent the wheel.
+	+ Use a library so you don't have to reinvent the wheel.
 Power of open source.
-	+ Run `gem install rspec` and when it’s installed run `rspec` again.
+	+ Run `gem install rspec` and when it's installed run `rspec` again.
 + You get ALL failing tests.
 Failing tests are good.
 They are breadcrumbs.
 If no failing tests, that is a red flag!
 + Read the first test and then make changes based on the failure messages you receive (ex: there is no method, the method returns nil, etc) until the first test is green.
 + Second test should be done as a class.